Site Reliability Engineer

 - Good written and oral communication skills and ability to articulate technical concepts clearly and succinctly

-We are obliged by law to quote the minimum wage of EUR 60,844,-- gross per year for this position, in accordance with the respective collective agreement (IT-KV).
-The salary that Sentry offers you is adjusted to the current market situation and our starting point is EUR 79,000-- gross per year.
+The base salary range (or hourly wage range, if applicable) that Sentry reasonably expects to pay for this position is $144,000 to $164,000.
 A successful candidate’s actual base salary (or hourly wage) amount will be determined by a variety of relevant factors including, without limitation, the candidate’s work location, education, work and other relevant experience, skills, and job-related knowledge.
 A successful candidate will be eligible to participate in Sentry’s employee benefit plans/programs applicable to the candidate’s position (including incentive compensation, equity grants, paid time off, and group health insurance coverage).
 See Sentry Benefits for more details about the Company’s benefit plans/programs.

 Equal Opportunity at Sentry